Archie Alemania

-Archibald Nicholas Alemania (born 6 March 1978), professionally known as Archie Alemania, is a Filipino actor, host, comedian, and dancer.
+Archibald Nicholas Alemania (born March 6, 1978) is a Filipino actor, host, comedian, and dancer.

 Career

 Alemania has appeared in several television commercials such as Chippy, San Miguel, Globe and Pop Cola.
 He is a talent of ABS-CBN and a member of Big Brother's Dance Group, Big Men Dance Group, and the Big Men Singers.
 At present, Archie is into sitcom, honing his talents as an actor.

-Alemania has also been a host from 2004-2007 for Studio 23's weekly infotainment show and gag show Wazzup Wazzup with fellow hosts Toni Gonzaga and Vhong Navarro.
+Alemania has also been a host from 2004 to 2007 for Studio 23's weekly infotainment show and gag show Wazzup Wazzup with fellow hosts Toni Gonzaga and Vhong Navarro.

 He moved to GMA Network in 2010. his first appearance in GMA is I Laugh Sabado until 2011 as a mainstay before his quick return to ABS-CBN.